-The Digital Accountability and Transparency Act of 2014 (DATA Act) was enacted to increase accountability and transparency in federal spending and expand the requirements of the Federal Funding Accountability and Transparency Act of 2006.
+The DATA Act was enacted to increase accountability and transparency in federal spending and expand the requirements of the Federal Funding Accountability and Transparency Act of 2006.

-The DATA Act requires executive branch agencies to report spending data using the standardized data structure established by the Treasury Department and OMB.
-Expenditure information for contracts, loans, and grants is posted on the USASpending.gov website for each appropriations account.
 Since our agency does not receive federal tax dollars, OMB has determined that FCA is not subject to the reporting requirements of the DATA Act.